LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

 	Make analogy to physics: theory makes predictions, we have found failures of the predictions.
 We have two courses of action: report the inconsistency to re-eval the theory, and do more experiments.
 	It's also possible we have a bug in TR, or in Transient implementation.

+chrdimo: We were also surprised to discover that transient outperforms natural in some scenarios.
+After all, the theory of blame says otherwise.
+Even thought we haven't identified specific patterns, we believe that the reason behind transient's unexpected success is due to the advanced features of Typed Racket's type system that haven't appeared in models that compare Natural and Transient: polymorphism, row types, mixins etc. Such features require custom loopholes to be compatible with Racket idioms.
+In turn these loopholes can result in subpar checks in Natural.
+Our experimentation with transient indicates that the same problem doesn't occur in transient.
+We do not have any clues about a strategy that outperforms both Natural and Erasure.
+But our current conjecture is that a simple strategy that just points somewhere in the blame trail may be good enough and enable downstream optimization that are keeping track of blame in Typed Racket inhibits.
+The good thing is is that now we have a method to compare different strategies.

+chrdimo?
+We need more details from Ben here.

 Theoretical gradual type systems usually allow programmers to control the precision of type annotations in a fine-grained way with the Dyn type rather than distinguishing typed and untyped modules.
 Would the